 Ethical Compliance for Human and Animal Research

-Studies involving human or animal subjects must include an ethics approval statement and confirmation of informed consent, if applicable, in accordance with the sponsoring institution and international standards.
+Submission of studies involving human or animal subjects must include an ethics approval statement and confirmation of informed consent, if applicable, in accordance with the sponsoring institution and international standards.

 Ethical Compliance for Human Research